jim-schwoebel/voice_gender_detection/README.md

 source env/bin/activate
 pip3 install -r requirements.txt
 ```

-Note the setup.py script assumes a MAC installation with Homebrew installed, as you need FFmpeg for the scripts in this repo to work.

 For additional instructions, can watch the talk from the conference at the link below:

 [![](https://github.com/jim-schwoebel/voice_gender_detection/blob/master/data/Screen%20Shot%202019-07-25%20at%2012.30.52%20AM.png)](https://www.youtube.com/watch?v=V6H6oelQ6rs&feature=youtu.be)